PCL Built-in Policy Templates

 component compliance

-The six policy templates Maroo ships with V1, covering denylists, volume limits, attestation gates, and tiered KYC variants.
+The seven policy templates Maroo ships with V1 — denylists, volume limits, attestation gates, KYC-tiered variants, and per-agent transfer caps.

-Maroo's PCL ships with six built-in policy templates that cover the most common regulatory and business compliance gates.
-Each template defines a parameter schema and evaluation logic; administrators instantiate them as UnitPolicy entries with concrete parameters and group them under a GlobalPolicyConfig (network-wide) or ContractPolicyConfig (per-contract).
-The full canonical list is in x/pcl/types/policies.pb.go; new templates can be registered by governance without touching chain core.
+Maroo's PCL ships with seven built-in policy templates that cover the most common regulatory and business compliance gates.
+Each template defines a Solidity parameter struct (encoded into PolicySet.policy via abi.encode) and an evaluation rule.
+Administrators instantiate them as PolicySet entries and group them under a GlobalPolicyConfig (network-wide) or ContractPolicyConfig (per-contract).
+New templates can be registered by governance without touching chain core for use of an existing evaluator; new evaluators require a chain upgrade.

 How they compose